Commando Memorial: History

 The monument was first designated as a listed structure on 5 October 1971, and was upgraded to a Category A listing on 15 August 1996.
 On 18 November 1993 a further plaque was added to mark the Freedom of Lochaber being given to the Commando Association.
-On 27 March 2010 a 2 mi war memorial path was opened connecting two local war memorials, the Commando Memorial, and the former High Bridge built by General Wade, where the first shots were fired in the Jacobite Rising of 1745 in the Highbridge Skirmish.
+On 27 March 2010 a 2 mi war memorial path was opened connecting the Commando Memorial to the former High Bridge built by General Wade, where the first shots were fired in the Jacobite Rising of 1745 in the Highbridge Skirmish.

 Description

 The monument consists of a cast bronze sculpture of three Commandos in characteristic dress complete with cap comforter, webbing and rifle, standing atop a stone plinth looking south towards Ben Nevis.
 The soldier at the front is thought to depict Commando Jack Lewington who frequently attended Remembrance Services at the monument during his lifetime.
 One of the other two soldiers is Frank Nicholls (rank unknown) the other is Regimental Sergeant Major Sidney Hewlett.
 Originally serving with the Welsh Guards, he was hand picked to be one of the founding NCOs of the commandos, and was also held in high regard and noted several times by Eisenhower.
 The entire monument is 17 ft tall.
 The monument has been variously described as a huge, striking and iconic statue.

 "United we conquer" is inscribed around the top of the stone plinth, while the original plaque on the stone plinth reads: "In memory of the officers and men of the commandos who died in the Second World War 1939–1945.
 This country was their training ground."